lmstudio-ai/venvstacks/docs/file-formats.rst

 * ``platforms`` (:toml:`array` of :toml:`strings <string>`):
   by default, all layers are built for all target platforms.
-Setting this field allows the layer build to be narrowed to a subset of the supported targets.
+Setting this field allows a layer build to be narrowed to a subset of the supported targets, affecting both that layer and all layers that depend on it.
   Setting this field to an empty list also allows a layer build to be disabled without having to delete it entirely.

   Permitted entries in the ``platforms`` list are:

   * ``"win_amd64"``: Windows on x86-64